WJMC-FM

 WJMC-FM (96.1 FM) is a radio station broadcasting a country music format.
 Licensed to Rice Lake, Wisconsin, United States, the station serves the Rice Lake-Spooner area.
 The station is currently owned by TKC, Inc., and features programming from Westwood One.

 The station broadcast on 96.3 FM during the 1980s as "Magic Country 96.3, WJMC."

+Ryan Quinn hosts the 6:30-11 am morning show, middays with Adam Hutton from 11 am-3 pm, and drive time with A.J. from 3-7 pm.